Dominican Civil War: U.S. intervention

-Rebels overran the Fortaleza Ozama police headquarters and took 700 prisoners.
+Constitutionalists overran the Fortaleza Ozama police headquarters and took 700 prisoners.
 On April 28, armed civilians attacked the Villa Consuelo police station and executed all of the police officers who survived the initial skirmish.
 One U.S. Marine Corps battalion landed in Haina and later moved to Hotel Embajador, where it provided assistance in the upcoming airlifts.
 During the night, 684 civilians were airlifted to USS Boxer.
-One US Marine was killed by a rebel sniper during the operation.
-On April 29, the U.S. Ambassador to the Dominican Republic, William Tapley Bennett, who had sent numerous reports to U.S. President Lyndon Johnson, reported that the situation had reached life-threatening proportions for US citizens and that the rebels were Communists.
+One US Marine was killed by a constitutionalist sniper during the operation.
+A Loyalist Vampire jet fired six rockets at a constitutionalist tank and narrowly missed the American embassy.
+On April 29, the U.S. Ambassador to the Dominican Republic, William Tapley Bennett, who had sent numerous reports to U.S. President Lyndon Johnson, reported that the situation had reached life-threatening proportions for US citizens and that the constitutionalists were communists.
 Bennett stressed that the U.S. had to act immediately, as the creation of an international coalition would be time-consuming.
 Contrary to the suggestions of his advisers, Johnson authorized the transformation of evacuation operations into a large-scale military invasion through Operation Power Pack, which was aimed to prevent the development of what he saw as a second Cuban Revolution.
 It was the first overt U.S. military intervention in Latin America in more than 30 years, although it came on the heels of U.S.-backed coups in Guatemala and Brazil, as well as ongoing covert operations in Cuba.